Saturable Absorbers | previous | next | feedback |

-Definition: light absorbers with a degree of absorption which is decreases at high optical intensities
+Definition: light absorbers with a degree of absorption which is reduced at high optical intensities

-A saturable absorber is an optical component with a certain optical loss, which is reduced at high optical intensities.
-This can occur, e.g., in a medium with absorbing dopant ions, when a strong optical intensity leads to depletion of the ground state of these ions.
-Similar effects can occur in semiconductors, where excitation of electrons from the valence band into the conduction band reduces the absorption for photon energies just above the bandgap energy.
+A saturable absorber is an optical component with a certain absorption loss for light, which is reduced at high optical intensities.
+Such nonlinear absorption can occur, e.g., in a medium with absorbing dopant ions, when a strong optical intensity leads to depletion of the ground state of these ions.
+Similar effects can occur in semiconductors, where excitation of electrons from the valence band into the conduction band reduces the absorption for photon energies just above the band gap energy.
+There are also artificial saturable absorbers (see below), where there is no real absorption, but an optical loss which decreases for increasing optical power.

-The main applications of saturable absorbers are passive mode locking and Q switching of lasers, i.e., the generation of short pulses.
+The main applications of saturable absorbers are passive mode locking (i.e., as mode locking devices) and for Q switching of lasers, i.e., the generation of short optical pulses.
 However, saturable absorbers are also useful for purposes of nonlinear filtering outside laser resonators, e.g. for cleaning up pulse shapes, and in optical signal processing.

-Figure 1: Reflectivity of a slow saturable absorber versus saturation parameter S, which is the pulse fluence divided by the saturation fluence of the device.
-The modulation depth (maximum change in reflectivity) is 1%, and the nonsaturable losses are 0.5%.
+The modulation depth (maximum change in reflectance) is 1%, and the nonsaturable losses are 0.5%.

 Types of Saturable Absorbers